isdsc/RepData_PeerAssessment1/PA1_template.md

 The instructions indicate that the variable `interval` is the identifier for 5-minute intervals.
-The first intervals start with the series [0, 5, 10, ...], and if it were a continous series during the day, we would expect the
+The first intervals start with the series [0, 5, 10, ...], and if it were a continuous series during the day, we would expect the
 following: